 The Knox County Ethics Committee was created by the Knox County Commission on January 22, 2007, to receive and investigate complaints of violations of the policy and to refer matters to the appropriate person or agency for further action under existing laws, if appropriate.

-The Knox County Ethics Committee meets monthly, the Second Wednesday of each month, in the City-County Building, and the meetings are open to the public.
+The Knox County Ethics Committee meets quarterly, the Second Wednesday of February, May, August and November, unless the Committee Chair calls for a “Special Called Meeting.”
+Meetings are held in the City-County building, and the meetings are open to the public.

 The Knox County Ethics Committee consists of the following nine (9) voting members and three (3) non-voting liaisons:

 - One (1) citizen member shall be appointed by the Knox County Sheriff, which appointment shall be spread of record on the minutes of a Knox County Commission meeting.